A Short History of Markov Chain Monte Carlo: Subjective Recollections from Incomplete Data: Before the Revolution

 Monte Carlo methods were born in Los Alamos, New Mexico during World War II, eventually resulting in the Metropolis algorithm in the early 1950s.
 While Monte Carlo methods were in use by that time, MCMC was brought closer to statistical practicality by the work of Hastings in the 1970s.

-What can be reasonably seen as the first MCMC algorithm is what we now call the Metropolis algorithm, published by \cite{Metropolis:Rosenbluth:Rosenbluth:Teller:Teller:1953}.
-It emanates from the same group of scientists who produced the Monte Carlo method, namely the research scientists of Los Alamos, mostly physicists working on mathematical physics and the atomic bomb.
+What can be reasonably seen as the first MCMC algorithm is what we now call the Metropolis algo\-rithm, published by Metropolis et~al. (\citeyear{MetropolisRosenbluthRosenbluthTellerTeller1953}).
+It emanates from the same group of scientists who produced the Monte Carlo method, namely, the research scientists of Los Alamos, mostly physicists working on mathematical physics and the atomic bomb.

 MCMC algorithms therefore date back to the same time as the development of regular (MC only) Monte Carlo methods, which are usually traced to Ulam and von Neumann in the late 1940s.
-Stanislaw Ulam associates the original idea with an intractable combinatorial computation he attempted in 1946 (calculating the probability of winning at the card game ``solitaire").
-This idea was enthusiastically adopted by John von Neumann for implementation with direct applications to neutron diffusion, the name ``Monte Carlo`` being suggested by Nicholas Metropolis. (\citealp{Eckhardt:1987} describes these early Monte Carlo developments, and \citealp{hitch:2003} gives a brief history of the Metropolis algorithm.)
+Stanislaw Ulam associates the original idea with an intractable combinatorial computation he attempted in 1946 (calculating the probability of winning at the card game ``solitaire'').
+This idea was enthusiastically adopted by John von Neumann for implementation with direct applications to neutron diffusion, the name ``Monte Carlo'' being suggested by Nicholas Metropo\-lis.
+(Eckhardt, \citeyear{Eckhardt1987}, describes these early Monte~Car\-lo developments, and Hitchcock, \citeyear{hitch2003}, gives a~brief history of the Metropolis algorithm.)

-These occurrences very closely coincide with the appearance of the very first general-purpose digital computer, the ENIAC, which came to life in February 1946, after three years of construction.
-The Monte Carlo method was set up by von Neumann, who was using it on thermonuclear and fission problems as early as 1947.
-At the same time, that is, 1947, Ulam and von Neumann invented inversion and accept-reject techniques (also recounted in \citealp{Eckhardt:1987}) to simulate from non-uniform distributions.
-Without computers, a rudimentary version invented by Fermi in the 1930s did not get any recognition \citep{metropolis:1987}.
-Note also that, as early as 1949, a symposium on Monte Carlo was supported by Rand, NBS and the Oak Ridge laboratory and that \cite{metropolis:ulam:1949} published the very first paper about the Monte Carlo method.
+These occurrences very closely coincide with the appearance of the very first computer, the ENIAC, which came to life in February 1946, after three years of construction.
+The Monte Carlo\vadjust{\goodbreak} method was set up by von Neumann, who was using it on thermo\-nuclear and fission problems as early as 1947.
+At the same time, that is, 1947, Ulam and von Neumann~in\-vented inversion and accept-reject techniques (also recounted in Eckhardt, \citeyear{Eckhardt1987}) to simulate from nonu\-niform distributions.
+Without computers, a rudimen\-tary version invented by Fermi in the 1930s did not get any recognition (Metropolis, \citeyear{metropolis1987}).
+Note~also~that, as early as 1949, a symposium on Monte~Car\-lo was supported by Rand, NBS and the Oak Ridge~labora\-tory and that Metropolis and Ulam (\citeyear{metropolisulam1949}) published the very first paper about the Monte Carlo~method.